 Let's pray.
+Amen.
+Amen.

+Amen.
+Amen.
 Let me close.

-Our gracious Father, we do thank you so much that through the Lord Jesus, you have brought us into your family.
+[24:22] Gracious Father, we do thank you so much that through the Lord Jesus, you have brought us into your family.
 You've forgiven us our sins and given us the hope of glory.

-[24:36] Father, we pray because of who you are and what you've done, that you would help us this year to keep you first.
-We ask it in Jesus' name.
+Father, we pray because of who you are and what you've done, that you would help us this year.
+And to keep you first, we ask it in Jesus' name.
 Amen.